Change of name and extension of scope for the Australasian Emergency Nursing Journal

 Meet the Editors of AUEC

-The Australasian Emergency Nursing Journal (AENJ) is the official journal of the College of Emergency Nursing Australasia Ltd. It seeks, through the membership of the College and subscribers, to provide contemporary, thought provoking information relevant to emergency nurses in Australia today.
+The Australasian Emergency Care journal (AUEC) is the official journal of the College of Emergency Nursing Australasia Ltd. It seeks, through the membership of the College and subscribers, to provide contemporary, thought provoking information relevant to emergency nurses in Australia today.